roman-karpovich/drf-batch-requests/readme.md

 - add support for requests pipelining. use responses as arguments to next requests (done)
 - build graph based on requests dependencies & run simultaneously independent.
 - ~~switchable atomic support. true - all fails if something wrong. else - fail only dependent (can be very hard to support on front-end side, but for now seems as good feature)~~ run all requests in single transaction. (done)
-- use native django. we don't use complicated things that require drf for work. all can be done with "naked" django.
+- ~~use native django. we don't use complicated things that require drf for work. all can be done with "naked" django.~~ (since we validate requests with drf serializers, it's better to leave as it is).
 - support files uploading (done)